What is Bluetooth?

 If you use Wi-Fi, your computer sends and receives a constant stream of internet data to and from the router, which is likely directly connected to the network.

-Bluetooth is a wireless communication standard which enables electronic devices to connect and interact.
-It can be found on a variety of devices, from smartphones to speakers, laptops and more.
+Bluetooth is a wireless communication standard that enables electronic devices to connect and interact.
+It can be found on various devices, from smartphones to speakers to laptops.

 Bluetooth doesn’t depend on Wi-Fi, mobile data, or the mobile network – as long as devices are Bluetooth-enabled and nearby, they can engage in two-way wireless communication.